lucklpn/traccar-manager-ios-swift/README.md

 ## Contributing

-This project uses [CocoaPods](https://cocoapods.org) to manage dependencies.

-After you clone this project:

-1. Run `pod install` from the project's root directory
+This project uses [Carthage](https://github.com/Carthage/Carthage) to manage dependencies.
+Run `carthage update` from the project's root directory to install dependencies.
-2. Use `TraccarManager.xcworkspace` for development

 ## License